 - ✓ Scope & identification: Why is the project needed?
-What are key societal/developmental challenges?
+What are key societal/developmental challenges in the region?
 Who is being left behind, from what and to what degree? - Causes: What are the underlying causes / factors and actors shaping the problem? - ✓ Interlinkages: How are sustainable development issues / problems linked to each other?

-Partnership context:
+Partner institutional context:

-- ✓ What are the key strengths and weaknesses of the partnership(s)? - What would be the added value of the project?
+- ✓ What are the key strengths and weaknesses of the partner institution / unit / department? - ✓ What would be the added value of the project for the local institution/local team?
 Any previous experience between the project partners?